De La Salle College, Malvern: Houses

-Houses help create a sense of belonging and identity for students within the College.
+Years 10–12 are arranged in houses.

 Classroom saints

-Each classroom at the Tiverton campus in De La Salle has a patron saint.
-There are seven in total.
+Years 7 and 8 classrooms are named after the following patron saints or significant people in the history of the College.

 Benilde

 Peter Romancon (Brother Benildus) was born in Thuret, France, on 14 June 1805.
 He worked quietly and effectively as a teacher and principal, educating boys – many of whom had never been to school before – in Saugues, an isolated village on a barren plateau in southern France.
 It was said of him that he was "always cheerful" in the daily routine of school.
 He died at Saugues on 13 August 1862, and was declared Blessed on 4 April 1942.
 He was canonised on 29 October 1967, and his feast day is 13 August.

 Dunstan

 Brother Dunstan Drumm was born in Ireland on 11 July 1880 in Ardee, County Louth, and arrived in Australia in 1912.
 He became the first Headmaster of De La Salle College and remained in that position from 1912–1917.
 He then taught in New South Wales, eventually returning to Ireland in 1922 where he taught in schools there and in England.
 He died on 24 September 1952 and is buried in Kintbury, UK.